IGNF/myria3d/README.md

 # create conda environment (you may need to run lines manually as conda may not activate properly from bash script)
 bash bash/setup_environment/setup_env.sh

+# install postgis, for database querying - this is currently installed outside of the conda env
+sudo apt-get install postgis

 # activate using
 conda activate validation_module
 ```